zigomir/middle_drive/README.md

 Look at settings.SAMPLE.yml

-`sitemap` should be a spreadsheet.
+`pages` must be a spreadsheet which contains pages, separated into worksheets (tabs).